dqops/dqo/docs/working-with-dqo/working-with-dqo-shell/working-with-dqo-shell.md

 ## Autocomplete

-DQOps Shell supports autocompletion, so you only need to start typing the command, hit the Tab and the DQO Shell will show you a list available options.
+DQOps Shell supports autocompletion, so you only need to start typing the command, hit the Tab and the DQOps Shell will show you a list available options.

 For example, if you want to add a new connection using the `connection add` command, just start typing `c`.